 Tools and materials used in the design process

-Wax, dye, fabric, and different application instruments for the wax, such as brushes, stamps, or a tjanting, are used in the design process of German batik.
+Wax, dye, fabric, cotton, and different application instruments for the wax, such as brushes, stamps, or a tjanting, are used in the design process of German batik.

 Techniques used in applying the wax